 European change-makers during our Network Meeting 2018.
 Photo: Olga Zarko

 Often, though not exclusively, we provide the first funding for a promising initiative.
 We believe in fresh ideas and people with the enthusiasm to turn them into action:

 “Advocate Europe not only supported us with funding, even more important they believed in our idea!”
 Rabea Haß and Jule Schröder, Kitchen on the Run

 "We had our idea for some time, but could not find a supporter willing to help us make it reality.
 Once the pilot project was implemented successfully, it really is much easier to seek further support among potential donors.
 Indeed, Advocate Europe transformed an innovative idea into reality.”
 Maciej Nowicki, FUTUREDOCS

 In 2014, we started building our online platform with a new focus: Openness, transparency and creativity.
-Prior to that, only the jury would read applications.
+Prior to that, only the jury would have access to applications.
 This open innovation approach not only resulted in a much higher number of applications.
 It showcased the enormous amount of ideas existing in civil society today of which some 1500 have made their way to us.

 More than two-thirds of people using our online platform reported that reading our digital ‘idea space’ had inspired them for their future work, according to a sociological evaluation.
 75 per cent of them got to know new organisations working on similar issues and 65 per cent found out about new initiatives in their neighbourhoods.
 This is how we connect and inspire people and ideas that can change Europe.
 You can still get inspired by this incredible force of ideas.